 The use of special required certification may also affect the control regime upon import.
-For instance, Almonds must be accompanied by a Voluntary Aflatoxin Sampling Program - VASP certificate issued by laboratories approved for the VASP program.
+For instance, almonds must be accompanied by a Voluntary Aflatoxin Sampling Program - VASP certificate issued by laboratories approved for the VASP program.
 The presence of such certificate determines the percentage of shipments tested upon entry in the EU.

 See Section II.
-For additional information, please consult the latest EU FAIRS Export Certificate Report available in FAS website
+For additional information, please consult the latest EU-28 FAIRS Export Certificate Report.